Links to essential reading, updated October 2014

 SINCE THE ELECTION of Jorge Bergoglio (“Pope Francis”) by the March 2013 conclave, more and more Catholics have started to wonder whether the sedevacantist explanation for the state of affairs in the post-Vatican II church might not indeed be the correct one.
 After all, how can you reconcile the countless outrageous public statements that Bergoglio has made (no Catholic God, who am I to judge, doctrinal security is not possible, proselytism is nonsense, etc.) with the claim that he is indeed the true Successor of Peter?
 On the face of it, you can’t.

 The only explanation that makes any sense alongside the Catholic (pre-V2) theology of the Church and the papacy is sedevacantism.
 Bergoglio is not a real pope, and the papal office is therefore objectively vacant (sede vacante = the Holy See is vacant).
-The man who deposited a beach ball on the altar of a Roman basilica and, more recently, donned a clown nose, is not, thank God a real pope, despite the fact that he wanders around in a white cassock.
+The man who deposited a beach ball on the altar of a Roman basilica, donned a clown nose, and told Protestants he wasn’t interested in converting them is not, thank God a real pope, despite the fact that he wanders around in a white cassock.

 Because of the upsurge in interest in sedevacantism, therefore, I decided to put together a quick primer to give newcomers an overview.